doga/doc-server/README.md

 deno task server
 ```

-## Demo
+## Live servers

-This Gemini site is running on doc-server:
+These Gemini capsules are running on doc-server:

 - __Qworum JSdoc server__: `gemini://qworum-jdoc.ddns.net/`

+Send a pull request to add your doc-server capsule here.

 ∎